-$$Participation \ Rate = \frac{Number \ of \ test \ participants}{Participants + required \ nonparticipants}$$ student participation in statewide assessments by publishing the school or LEAs participation rate on the Utah School Report Card.
+$$Participation \ Rate = \frac{Number \ of \ test \ participants}{Participants + required \ nonparticipants}$$

+In accordance with the Utah's ESSA state plan, Utah applies the ESSA requirement for 95 percent student participation in statewide assessments by publishing the school or LEAs participation rate on the Utah School Report Card.
 The participation rate calculated for reporting purposes does not include students who do not participate in an assessment due to parental exclusion provisions described in state law (R277-404) or who have another participation code that excludes them from participation (see footnote 3, p.15).